 Skidaway Audubon has supported the building of the Dave Scott Bluebird Trail on our golf courses from our beginning back in 1997, as a committee of The Landings Club.
 Want to knowe how the David Scott Bluebird Trail got started?
 Learn Here.

-There are now 185 bluebird boxes alongside every golf course at The Landings making it the largest monitored trail in the southeast.
+There are now 185 bluebird boxes alongside every golf course at The Landings making it one of the largest monitored trail in the southeast.
 Volunteer monitors take on the responsibility of tending boxes, keeping track of the activity of the bluebirds and counting birds fledged.

 “Bluebird houses” are actually bird houses that are suitable for multiple cavity nesters.
 There are a variety of songbirds who will nest in the bird houses from the beginning of spring throughout the summer months.